 Jason helps philanthropies design, execute, and evaluate shared strategies to meet their goals.
 His commitment to social impact has led him to work at the nexus of social and environmental concerns, finding innovative ways to support communities and the land and water they depend on.
 He is often asked to help facilitate partnerships between different funders, organizations, and the diverse stakeholders they seek to serve.

 Select Redstone Projects

-Before joining Redstone, Jason graduated magna cum laude from Yale University, specializing in development studies.
+Jason joined Redstone in 2008.
+He graduated magna cum laude from Yale University with a degree in ethics, politics, and economics.
 His thesis analyzed regulatory schemes to balance economic growth and environmental protection in Chile, where he spent the summer as a Bates Fellow.
-He was an officer of the Yale Debate Association and a semifinalist in the World Universities Debating Championship.
-Jason lives with his wife, Diana, and two sons, Noam and Eli, in Boulder, Colorado.
-A Chicago native, he spends his free time training for marathons or hiking and camping in the mountains.
+Jason lives in Boulder with his wife, Diana, and two children, Noam and Eli.
+They spend their free time hiking and camping in the mountains.